geo-systems/geo-systems.github.io/products/file-content-finder/index.md

 - **MS Word** - doc, docx, and others;
 - **MS Excel** - xls, xlsx, and others;
 - **Libre/Open Office** - odt, ods, and others;
-- **RTF** - only on Mac OS;
 - Images (**png**, **jpg**) - images must be high resolution and quality;
 - Text and source files - txt, markdown, and others.
+- **RTF** - only on Mac OS;

 <strong>File Content Finder</strong> has advanced filtering capabilities
 so you can optimise your search and find quickly the right document.

+To speed up the process, you can filter out files by type, creation and last modification date, and more.
 Multiple scripts and languages like Russian Cyrillic, Chinese, Japanese and others are supported out of the box.

+The app also supports network file shares (e.g. SMB, FTP, AFP) if they are mounted as volumes.
+On Mac, for example, using the top menu navigate to `Go` -> `Connect to Server...`,
+Then enter the server address and credentials.
+The network share will appear in Finder as a Volume and will be selectable from the app.

 <!-- Here is a showcase of the main functionalities and settings: -->